-Ever since Terrence Howard started talking, he’s been labeled different.
-And now with rumors, stories and quotes from his latest Rolling Stone interview, it seems like his views on masculinity in Hollywood has got the media buzzing again.
+Ever since Terrence Howard started talking, he’s been labeled different in Hollywood.
+Some called him “difficult” and others labeled him as “hot tempered.”
+With rumors, stories and quotes from a Rolling Stone interview, it seems like his views on masculinity in Hollywood had people talking again.

 Perhaps it all started when he was born.
 At birth, Howard says his skin was so yellow that doctors at the hospital thought he had jaundice and whisked him away to a darkened room for three days.
 “No contact with Mom,” he says.
 “Inside an incubator inside a dark room.
 Those were the first three days of my life.”